camriek/compatibility/README.md

 ```

 ## Explanation
 Code takes team data and applicant data to yield applicant compatibility scores.
-Team members and applicants are measured against DataHouse principles of success.
+Team members and applicants are measured against DataHouse Principles of Success.

 To calculate compatibility score, we first calculate the team's overall score.
 This is done by setting an arbitrary maximum of 30 and calculating the average of the team's attribute scores.